Law enforcement groups dispute GOP senator’s insinuation they were coerced to support Biden Justice Dept. nominee

 “I can definitively tell you that Major Cities received no such pressure at all,” she said, adding she had no position on Cotton’s questioning.
 “Confirmation hearings can be quite interesting and very entertaining, and I would chalk it up to that.”

 Cotton is far from the first lawmaker to use questions of a nominee to make an implication unsupported by the known facts.
-In 2018, then-Sen. Kamala D. Harris famously asked then-Supreme Court nominee Brett M. Kavanaugh if he had talked with anyone at Kasowitz Benson Torres, the law firm founded by then-President Donald Trump’s personal attorney, about the special counsel investigation into Russian interference in the 2016 election.
+In his Senate confirmation hearing in 2018, then-Sen. Kamala D. Harris famously asked Supreme Court Justice Brett M. Kavanaugh if he had talked with anyone at Kasowitz Benson Torres, the law firm founded by President Donald Trump’s personal attorney, about the special counsel investigation into Russian interference in the 2016 election.

 Kavanaugh at first expressed some confusion at the question, then later said he had not.
 The firm also denied any such discussions, and Harris offered no proof of her insinuation.